Lyall/GBFRelinkFix/README.md

 - Gameplay FOV modification.
 - Scales HUD to 16:9.
 - Experimental option to span the HUD.
 (Check ini to enable)
-- Experimental option to span HUD backgrounds (i.e screen fades, menu backgrounds etc).
-(Check ini to enable)
+- Experimental option to span HUD backgrounds e.g. screen fades, menu backgrounds etc. (Check ini to enable)
 - Experiental option to raise FPS cap to 240.
 (Check ini to enable)

 ## Installation